slateci/docker-images/README.md

 2. Check to see if the container version already exists
 3. Lint the Dockerfile with `hadolint`
 4. Build the container image with Docker buildx
-5. Check the container image for vulnerabilities using `docker scan`
+5. Check the container image for vulnerabilities using `docker scan` (temporarily disabled)
 6. Push the image to the specified registries

 Images in the `stable` branch will automatically receive the 'latest' tag.